The Search & Being in Service

-Vishrant was drawn to Papaji as he was a devoted disciple of Ramana Maharishi who had awoken with his Master.
-As a business man and family man Vishrant resonated with Papaji’s ability to be totally devout to Truth and maintain his working life supporting family and others, for this situation was a direct mirror of Vishrant’s own life.
+Vishrant was drawn to Papaji as he was a devoted disciple of Ramana Maharshi who had awoken with his Master.
+As a businessman and family man, Vishrant resonated with Papaji’s ability to be totally devout to Truth and maintain his working life supporting family and others, for this situation was a direct mirror of Vishrant’s own life.

 As Vishrant progressed in his practices, he had the opportunity to attend Satsang with travelling Advaita Vedanta teachers whom were taught by Papaji, they included Gangaji and Issac Shapiro.
 These connections reinforced Vishrant’s love and dedication to Papaji’s teachings.

 As a seeker, Vishrant drew inspiration from Papaji’s teachings of non-duality and advocacy of the practice of self enquiry, just as Papaji had drawn from his teacher, Ramana Maharshi.

 "If you truly loved yourself, you could never hurt another."